Skip to main content

 When a material is created, any image maps it uses must be linked from a specific folder.
 In order for the material to render correctly, anyone opening the model must have access to the folder paths its image maps are saved in.
 This commonly causes issues when multiple users work on a model.
 If the creator of the material links an image map from their local drive, renderings will look correct to them but not for anyone else.

-Kinship can automatically manage image map paths to ensure materials render correctly for all users.
-With Kinship’s option to manage these automatically, the materials will be managed seamlessly across your team.
+Image map paths can be automatically managed to ensure materials render correctly for all users.
+With automatic management enabled, materials are handled seamlessly across your team.

 For material creators: Simply add image files to a material from any folder (local or network).
-When the material is added to the library or the model is synced, Kinship will sync any image maps and ensure anyone who uses the material or model can render the material correctly.
-For administrators: In order to enable Kinship to manage image maps, you must ensure the Manage Image Maps setting is turned on in the Kinship account settings.
+When the material is added to the library or the model is synced, any image maps are synced to ensure anyone who uses the material or model can render it correctly.
+For administrators: To enable automatic image map management, ensure the Manage Image Maps setting is turned on in account settings.
 The images used in Revit’s out-of-the-box materials are sourced from a folder created at the time of Revit’s installation.
-These images will render correctly as a model is being worked on by different people in your team, or even external collaborators since out-of-the-box materials will be taken care of by Kinship.
+These images will render correctly as a model is being worked on by different people in your team, or even external collaborators since out-of-the-box materials are handled automatically.

-Kinship places all materials’ images in a cache folder and points all references to that folder, avoiding the path access issues previously explained.
-To ensure correct rendering, Kinship saves the required image maps in a local folder: C:\ProgramData\Kinship\Materials
+All material images are placed in a cache folder with all references pointed to that folder, avoiding the path access issues previously explained.
+To ensure correct rendering, the required image maps are saved in a local folder: C:\ProgramData\Kinship\Materials

 Image maps can be viewed in two formats: